The 1st Key to a Successful Dating Life

-And once you’ve begun to do that you can advance to the 2nd and 3rd keys to a successful dating life: declaring and dealing with your junk.
+And once you’ve begun to do that you can advance to the 2nd key to a successful dating life: declaring your junk.
 We’ll talk about those next week.
 In the meantime, I urge you to check out our Hot Topic page dedicated to the topic of healthy relationships.

 Final clarification: the goal isn’t to “arrive” at relational wholeness before you start dating.
 The goal is to set your life on a path to relational wholeness before you do.
 You shouldn’t fixate on “getting there” (“Are we there yet?”), but on growing.
 And the goal is not perfection, but maturity.

 DNA: It’s What’s For Dating

 It’s NOT for couples, but for any wise individual who thinks they might want to get married sometime before they die.
 And would like to learn how to better build healthy relationships in the meantime.